Can I send out sequential emails (Autoresponders) when a user subscribes to my contact list?

 For you to be able to use autoresponders and scheduled sending you will need to have set up Cron on your server.

 An autoresponder lets you send an email to your subscribers a specific number of hours or days after they have subscribed to your mailing list.
 For example, if John signs up to your mailing list today, you can create an autoresponder to automatically send a welcome email to him 24 hours after he subscribes.

-Autoresponders are often called the "marketer's dream tool", and in this article I'll show you how to setup a basic autoresponder to send an email to your subscribers 24 hours after they join your mailing list.
+Autoresponders are often called the "marketer’s dream tool", and in this article I will show you how to setup a basic autoresponder to send an email to your subscribers 24 hours after they join your mailing list.

 Important Note: You must have cron (the scheduled sending system) support enabled from the settings page in order to create and send your autoresponders, so make sure you check that before continuing.
-If cron isn't setup please contact your administrator and ask him/her to set it up for you.
+If cron is not setup please contact your administrator and ask him/her to set it up for you.